Wildwood Community Market set to open this spring

-The Wildwood Community Market, located at 182 Howard Street, is a natural food store that will bring in its foods from local vendors.
-The market will carry produce, milk, eggs, bread, honey, coffee and beer – essentially anything that can be found at a typical grocery store.
+The Wildwood Community Market, located at 182 Howard Street, is a natural food store that will offer foods from local vendors, including produce, milk, eggs, bread, honey, coffee and beer – essentially anything that can be found at a typical grocery store.

 “We’re really fortunate to live in a place that has a ton of people producing really good quality stuff,” said Joseph Mager, owner of the Wildwood Community Market.